SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 .. class:: TextView

-This class acts as a view in to memory allocated / owned elsewhere.
+This class acts as a view of memory allocated / owned elsewhere.
 It is in effect a pointer and should be treated as such (e.g. care must be taken to avoid dangling references by knowing where the memory really is).
 The purpose is to provide string manipulation that is faster and safer than raw pointers or duplicating strings.

 Description
 ===========